O-Swad/PyLog/README.md

 ## Source code documentation
 [pdoc](https://pdoc3.github.io/pdoc/) style documentation can be viewed on [source code documentation](https://o-swad.github.io/clarity-challenge/docs/clarity/).

-## Install
-The project can be installed as python package or extracting the source code files from a tar file

-### Installing from PyPi

-### Extracting source code

 ## Assumptions:
     1. timestamp is always in milliseconds
     2. "last hour" is the last hour of the current system time not the last of the timestamps of the file